Audio-Injector/RaspberryPi.buildroot.external/README.md

 The device will show up automatically after boot as a USB audio device. ssh root@10.5.5.1 to get into the sound card

+Out of the box it is setup for a stereo 48 kHZ sample rate with 32 bit word sizes.
+You can alter its default state by editing the overlay/root/startGadget.sh file and then make, or edit the /root/startGedget.sh file on the device.